 Support for Unique Processes

-Your business will already have a unique set of systems and specifications in place, whether it’s as broad as your employee structure or as specific as detailed workflows, such as your facility's method of operating a certain packaging line.
-There’s no one specific discrete manufacturing ERP that will be the best fit for every single business—and it’s better that way.
-Discrete manufacturers may all be making something specific, in some capacity, but they all have different methods of making their products.
-In the same way, no one ERP system can fit this wide range of processes—thus the wide variety of options on the market.
+Your business will already have a unique set of systems and specifications in place, from your employee structure to detailed workflows.
+There isn't one discrete manufacturing ERP solution that will be the best fit for every single business—and it’s better that way.
+Discrete manufacturers share similar needs, but each has a different method of making products.
+No one ERP system can fit this wide range of requirements, thus the wide variety of options on the market.

-Discrete manufacturing ERP can be extremely powerful, pulling together operations and making the whole unit stronger.
+Discrete manufacturing ERP can be extremely powerful, pulling together operations and strengthening enterprise performance.
 However, this kind of synchronicity can’t happen if you’re not selecting an ERP with the right traits for your business.
 Don’t get caught up in the sales pitch and the flashy demos.
 Make sure that you fully understand what you need out of a discrete manufacturing ERP solution in general, and what specific features you need for your business processes.
 Only after truly mapping out your entire business, and the role that ERP will play in it, can you begin selecting the right discrete manufacturing ERP.

 If you are looking for help during the discrete manufacturing ERP selection process, contact an expert at Datix today!
-We have 20 years of ERP experience and are business process modeling experts for discrete manufacturers.
-In addition, we earned Epicor Platinum Partner status, making us the premier Epicor ERP project consultants.
+We have over 20 years of experience in ERP projects and business process modeling for discrete manufacturers.
+In addition, we earned Epicor Gold Partner status, making us among the elite in ERP consulting.
 Datix can help you truly understand your business and the software you’ll need to support it.